-he Merton Story suggests that the east of the borough is a more ethnically mixed population, so we will ensure that literature and information around the prohibition is available in other languages.
+The Merton Story suggests that the east of the borough is a more ethnically mixed population, so we will ensure that literature and information around the prohibition is available in other languages.

-The area we are proposing also has a younger population, so we are engaging with youth services to ensure we provide them with accessible information about the order to ensure young people are informed.
+A he area also has a younger population, so we will engage with youth services to ensure we provide them with accessible information about the Brder to ensure young people are informed.

-We are keen to ensure that all literature and signage that will need to be displayed in the area, is clear and easy to understand, so that individuals do not feel that their rights and freedom to enjoy an alcoholic drink are not impinged.
+We are keen to ensure that all literature and signage that will need to be displayed in the area is clear and easy to understand, so that individuals do not feel that their rights and freedom to enjoy an alcoholic drink are not impinged.
 They will only be challenged when the behavior is such to impact upon others.